-REQUIREMENTS
+REQUIREMENTS/HOMEWORK

 Continuous assessment is emphasized.
-Written assignments will be given every week.
+Four questions, posted on the board, and assigned readings are required every week.
 Reading, writing and "business case study" assignments will be scheduled throughout the course.
-Students must complete all assignments and take all exams on the dates scheduled.
+Graduate students will have an extra 7-10 page single spaced research paper on a pre-approved topic.
 Plagiarism will result in the grade "F" and a report to the administration.